BCGK-2023/fastapi/DEVELOPER-GUIDE.md

 Your endpoints should:
 - Specify HTTP method in registration (`method: "GET"`, `"POST"`, etc.)
+- Set appropriate timeout in seconds (`timeout: 30` for default, higher for long-running processes)
 - Return JSON responses
 - Handle errors gracefully
 - Use appropriate methods: GET for data retrieval, POST for data processing